rururu/sail-pro/README.md

 [Rounding the turning mark on the island during the race Nord Stream 3](https://youtu.be/NTzE-a0fBQs)

-12. Use controls to create nearby boats, give them names, coordinates, speed and course.
+13. Use controls to create nearby boats, give them names, coordinates, speed and course.
-    You can even create aircraft carrier and control helicopter or fighter.
+    You can even create an aircraft carrier and control a helicopter or a fighter.

 [Using Controls](https://youtu.be/pK9GTSEGQYQ)

 [Get off a shallow in the Nord Stream Race 3](https://youtu.be/U5gG5pHpdcY)

-13. Acquaintance with neighborhood using Wikipedia while virtually sailing
+14. Acquaintance with neighborhood using Wikipedia while virtually sailing.

 [Using Wikipedia in races](https://youtu.be/GZFYdvlLbbw)